 Which fingerlings should you try first?
 I often plant purchased fingerlings that I especially like, which is a great way to explore varieties.
 For many years I have grown and replanted white-fleshed 'Russian Banana,' and recently I added a nameless pink-fleshed variety to my collection (it looks somewhat like 'Red Thumb').
 I also grow a few 'French Fingerlings,' which mature later and store better than other fingerling potato varieties, but I would not call them heavy producers.

 Indeed, every fingerling variety tends to have pros and cons.
 Historical varieties like Pink Fir Appledeliver on nutty flavour, but the tubers often have so many knobs and branches that they are hard to handle in the kitchen.
 Popular European varieties like 'Anya' and 'Ratte' have more uniform shapes, with smoother skins.
-In the US, research from the University of Wisconsin suggests trying the 'French Fingerling' or 'Red Thumb' varieties, as well as 'Papa Cacho', a landrace from Peru that produces long, skinny tubers; 'Papa Cacho' foliage also shows some resistance to late blight.
+In the US, try the 'French Fingerling' or 'Red Thumb' varieties, as well as 'Papa Cacho', a landrace from Peru that produces long, skinny tubers; 'Papa Cacho' foliage also shows some resistance to late blight.

 Growing Fingerling Potatoes